peachpiecompiler/peachpie-docs/docs/net/enums.md

 ## Using `enum` in PHP code

-Within the context of PHP code, `enum` looks like a final class with class constats.
+Within the context of PHP code, `enum` is treated as a final class with class constats.
 Its usage from PHP code is thus analogous.

 *C# code:*
 ``` csharp